Home » National Parks » Rocky Mountain National Park » Epic Drive on the Amazing Trail Ridge Road in Rocky Mountain National Park

 High in the Colorado Rockies

 Trail Ridge Road is typically open from late May to mid-October, depending on the weather.
-During the winter months, it is closed due to heavy snowfall.
-The road is known for its icy conditions caused by melting snow in early spring and late fall.
-It’s important to be ready to adapt your travel plans during these times.
-Always make sure to check the road conditions before embarking on Trail Ridge Road.
+During the winter months, it is closed because of heavy snowfall.
+The road develops icy conditions because of melting snow in early spring and late fall.
+It’s important to be ready to adapt to your travel plans during these times.
+Always check the road conditions before embarking on Trail Ridge Road.
 You can find more information about Trail Ridge Road on the National Park website.

 Rocky Mountain NP-Beaver Meadows Credit: Kris Smith